Can you get divorced in England & Wales if you married abroad? Key legal considerations explained

 The 2024 Spring Budget ringfences funding for alternative dispute resolution (ADR) and creates new financial considerations for separating or divorcing couples.

-Here, our experienced family lawyer and divorce law specialist Kirsten Tomlinson explores what this means for family law matters.
+Here, we explore what this means for family law matters.

 Those working in family law and the Family Court will be acutely aware of the extreme pressure that the courts are under to progress the backlog of cases caused by the pandemic and Government funding cuts.
 Without a significant injection of cash to lighten the load, the volume of court applications must be reduced by encouraging people to reach agreements outside of court.
 This strategy will be particularly relevant for straightforward cases where court intervention isn’t necessarily needed.